tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

     </tr>
   </table>

+  no receipt is found:

-  there is no signed in Apple ID => no receipt is found.
+  - there is no signed in Apple ID

     wait for `Sign-In Required` modal window or sign in manually in iPhone's `Settings`.

+  - current Apple ID has never made a purchase in this application

+    process this error in application so that user is considered to be unsubscribed.

 - `Sandbox receipt sent to Production environment`